AnnaKuzmova/PrimeHiring/README.md

 When hovering the developer's card an icon for deleting the current developer shows up.
 When clicking it a confirmation modal display, asking the user if he wants to delete the selected developer.

+When clicking the hire button from a developer's card(holder) the system checks if he has been already hiren and displays a modal informing the user that the current developer has been hired.
+If not - then a modal shows up where the user must set a start and end date.

 For storing records of the developers and the hired developers I have used the local storage via ``window.localStorage.getItem('yourItemName')`` - for getting the records and ``window.localStorage.setItem('yourItemName', 'yourItemStrigified')`` - for updating or creating a record.

 # Used technologies :